 Hey Hey Mister K

-Forget Google Maps, Cosmic Canadian Balladeer MISTER K lives in a little yellow house at the end of the Milky Way.
-That house, a historic Manitoba school, is a serendipitous dwelling for ‘Kevin Roy’ (Kratsch), a teacher-turned-troubadour.
+Forget Google Maps, Cosmic Canadian Balladeer Mister K (Kevin Roy Kratsch) lives in a little yellow house at the end of the Milky Way.
+That house, once a historic rural Manitoba school, is a serendipitous dwelling for Mister K, a teacher-turned-troubadour.
 Sonically, his music draws parallels to the fragility and vulnerability of Neil Young, with the pop-sparkle of The Beatles.
-But, Mister K is far more than the music he writes and the home he lives in.
-He is Canadiana personified, a wanderlust storyteller sharing his travelogue through songs and photography.

-Kevin Roy and Rusty Matyas employed all of their respective instrumental abilities in tracking the debut record, with the exception of the Ringo-esque percussion batted out by Glenn Radley (Apollo Suns).
-The album is host to many sonic ‘easter-eggs’.
-Throughout the album you will hear Kevin’s bulldog Luna (Latin: moon), performing her potty-bell every time the lyric ‘moon’ is sung.
-This is just one tiny satellite orbiting in the soundscape of Mister K.
+Kevin and Rusty employed all of their respective instrumental abilities in tracking the debut record, with the exception of the Ringo-esque percussion batted out by Glenn Radley (Apollo Suns).
+The album is host to a wealth of sonic ‘easter eggs’, including, Kevin’s bulldog Luna (Latin: moon), performing her potty-bell every time the lyric ‘moon’ is sung.
+If you listen hard enough, this is just one of many satellites you will find orbiting in the soundscape of Mister K’s debut record.